sage-code/maj/alphabet.md

 * Letter  `x`  is fricative post-alveolar like `sh` in "she" or "fashion";
 * Letter  `k`  is plosive velar like "k" in "kitten" or "c" in "color";

-## Digraphs
+## Difficult sounds

+That was the basics of alphabet.
+Maj is a phonetic language so what you write is what you read.
+This is difficult to do if you do not use cedillas and accents to aid with the renunciation.
+Therefore you must to understand the rules for reading and writing different sounds using a limited alphabet.

+**Digraphs**

 Specific groups of two letters can be pronounced different than both letters.
-Maj digraphs are redundant.
-That means the combination of these two letters can be replaced by another letter.
+Maj digraphs are redundant though.
+That means the combination of these two letters must be replaced by another letter.
 This makes Maj words shorter than English words.

 * group `ts` = `c` sounds `t͡s` like `ts` in  "cats":
 [listen](https://en.wikipedia.org/wiki/Voiceless_alveolar_affricate)